fahadPathan7/Internship-Interview-Preparation/MySql/readme.md

 FROM Customers
 CROSS JOIN Orders;
 ```
 it will return all the customers with all the orders.
+It will return the number of customers multiplied by the number of orders. (if there are 10 customers and 5 orders, it will return 50 rows.)
+It is not recommended to use the CROSS JOIN on large tables.
 <br><br><br>

 ### 🍂 FULL JOIN
 The FULL JOIN keyword returns all records when there is a match in either left (table1) or right (table2) table records.
+MySQL does not support the FULL JOIN, but it can be emulated using the UNION operator.
 ```sql
 SELECT Customers.CustomerName, Orders.OrderID
 FROM Customers